 2. Make Sure Your Child Gets the Education They Need

 Depending on your child, ‘the education they need’ can have many different interpretations.
-Let’s consider the current situation.
+Schooling through COVID made this clear.

-Believe it or not, according to this article from Edutopia, some kids are actually thriving in this new world of distance learning.
+Believe it or not, according to this article from Edutopia, some kids actually thrived in the new world of distance learning.

-- Some former class clowns can now focus without the distractions of the traditional classroom environment.
+- Some former class clowns were able to focus without the distractions of the traditional classroom environment.

-- Some kids are able to focus because they are no longer worried about bullying.
+- Some kids were able to focus because they no longer worried about bullying.

-- Without the commute time to school, some kids are finally getting the sleep they so desperately need to help them get through the day.
+- Without the commute time to school, some kids finally got the sleep they so desperately needed to help them get through the day.

-- Without the ability (and therefore pressure) to participate in a large variety of extracurricular clubs or sports, some kids finally have time to just do their homework and relax.
+- Without the ability (and therefore pressure) to participate in a large variety of extracurricular clubs or sports, some kids finally had time to just do their homework and relax.

-That being said, the majority of students are not thriving.
-Rather, they are heroically braving day after day of a very difficult screen-heavy learning environment despite the equally heroic efforts of their teachers.
+That being said, the majority of students did not thrive.
+Rather, they heroically braved day after day of a very difficult screen-heavy learning environment despite the equally heroic efforts of their teachers.

 Here’s what you need to know: unless you are actually following a homeschool program, your job is not to try and be a duplicate school teacher.